Privacy Policy — No Panic

 4. Permissions the App requests

-The App does not request the microphone, camera, location, contacts, photos, calendar, or Bluetooth.
-On iOS, the App does request Apple's App Tracking Transparency (ATT) permission — only when you affirmatively opt in to analytics on the Analytics Consent screen, never on first launch and never if you decline analytics.
-The purpose is described in §3.4.
+The App does not request the microphone, location, contacts, calendar, or Bluetooth.
+On iOS, the App requests photo-library access (NSPhotoLibraryUsageDescription) only when you choose to attach an optional profile photo or the required qualification certificate while submitting yourself to the Doctor Directory (see §3.6), and requests camera access (NSCameraUsageDescription) only when you choose to photograph your certificate during that same submission — never otherwise; the profile photo is optional, you can submit without one, and the App never reads your photo library or uses the camera at any other time.
+The App also requests Apple's App Tracking Transparency (ATT) permission — only when you affirmatively opt in to analytics on the Analytics Consent screen, never on first launch and never if you decline analytics.
+The purpose is described in §3.4 and §3.5.

 The App plays bundled audio using standard OS APIs.
 To enable background playback for the Sleep exercise — so the music keeps playing when you lock the screen and lock-screen / Control Center / Notification controls remain available — the App declares the following non-prompting OS capabilities: on Android, the WAKE_LOCK, FOREGROUND_SERVICE, and FOREGROUND_SERVICE_MEDIA_PLAYBACK permissions and a media-playback foreground service (provided by the audio_service package); on iOS, the audio value in the UIBackgroundModes array of Info.plist.
 None of these capabilities show an interactive permission prompt or grant the App access to any of your data — they only allow the App's own audio engine to keep playing while the App is backgrounded or the screen is off.